-Atlantic Center for the Arts’ your word: Teen Creative Writing Residency summer program offers writers workshops and mentorship by distinguished authors in poetry, fiction, and creative nonfiction/memoir.
+Atlantic Center for the Arts’ your word: Teen Creative Writing Residency summer camp program offers writers workshops and mentorship by distinguished authors in poetry, fiction, and creative nonfiction/memoir.
 Read More!

-ACA’s your word teen writing residency summer program is for teens ages 14-18 and offers teen writers a wonderful opportunity to study with top notch Master Writers while exploring their creativity in a nurturing environment.
+ACA’s your word teen writing residency summer camp program is for teens ages 14-18 and offers teen writers a wonderful opportunity to study with top notch Master Writers while exploring their creativity in a nurturing environment.

 your word Teen Creative Writing Residency #7